datawagovau/toolkit/docs/factsheets/publish-and-evaluate.md

 of implementing the open data policy.

 The lead agency for implementation (Landgate) will provide further information and assistance to agencies.

+>Refer to Appendix A of the Western Australian Whole of Government Open Data Policy for the definitions of terms used throughout (indicated in italics).